 Training is defined as an internship or practicum of at least 2 months in length and/or successful completion of an intensive training course that includes at least 32 hours of ESP related course work.
 The content for acceptable training courses must be directly related to the CESP content outline.
 Acceptable training content is related to supported and customized employment as well as training relevant to providing employment and community based supports to people with disabilities.
-Examples of acceptable training content includes: specialized training to work with specific disability groups (i.e. autism or mental illness), training on small businesses development.
+Examples of acceptable training content includes: specialized training to work with specific disability groups (i.e. autism or mental illness), training on small businesses development, American with Disabilities Act (ADA) training, benefits counseling, and strategies for job development.
 Training related to segregated employment services or services that are not widely considered to be best practices will not be accepted.